sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-single-container/index.md

 ### Low resource environments

-To test Sourcegraph in a low resource environment you may want to disable some of the observability tools (Prometheus, Grafana and Jaeger).
+To test Sourcegraph in a low resource environment you may want to disable some of the observability tools (Prometheus and Grafana).

 Add `-e DISABLE_OBSERVABILITY=true` to your docker run command.